The average personal injury settlement is $52,900, according to Martindale-Nolo Research, but the settlement range is $3,000 to $75,000.

-The Tobacco Master Settlement Agreement
+1. $206 Billion Dollars for The Tobacco Master Settlement Agreement

 It is standard knowledge today that tobacco kills, but even 25 years ago, the effects of smoking were still relatively unknown—or, at least, the big tobacco companies did a really good job of hiding them.

 That is, until 1998, when 46 states rallied together against America’s four largest tobacco companies to recover the costs of caring for lifelong smokers.

 The suits also sought punitive damages for Big Tobacco’s deliberate misleading advertising and unethical business practices.

 The nation was on the edge of its seat waiting for a verdict.

 Would the jury side with Big Tobacco and say that smokers knew what dangers they were getting into by lighting up, or would it side with the smokers and the states caring for them?

 Ultimately, the jury had a heart, and it went on to punish Big Tobacco by handing down a final judgement of over $206 billion to be paid over the course of 25 years.